Frequently Asked Questions for Note Takers:

 1. It is important to understand, if you are applying to serve as a Note Taker in more than one class, sample notes are required for each individual class.

 8. After ADS reviews your application and it is determined to be complete, you will be considered an eligible Note Taker.
 If selected by an ADS student who is seeking a Note Taker, you will receive an email from ADS that you have been chosen and should immediately begin uploading notes.
-The ADS student will see your name and email address.
-You will not have their information unless they choose to contact you.

 2. What are sample notes used for?